Vassilios Paipais, Lecturer

 Vassilios earned his PhD from the London School of Economics and Political Science.
 He holds an undergraduate degree in Law (Aristotle University of Thessaloniki), an MA in International Relations and Strategic Studies (Panteion University, Athens) and an MRes in International Relations (LSE).

-- (2018) ‘Introduction: Political Theologies of the International: bringing theology back in’, Journal of International Relations and Development (special issue, forthcoming)
+- (2019) ‘Editorial: Political Theologies of the International: the continued relevance of theology in international relations’, Journal of International Relations and Development, vol. 22, no. 2: 269-277.

 - (2011) ‘Self and Other in Critical International Theory: Assimilation, Incommensurability and the Paradox of Critique’, Review of International Studies, vol. 37, no.1: 121-140.